A poster for the new documentary “Unveiled: Daisy Bates and Johnny Cash.”

 I also discussed covering the restoration years earlier of Cash’s boyhood home in Dyess, which began when Arkansas State University bought the dilapidated farmhouse as part of its Arkansas Heritage Sites program.
 Fundraising for the project began with a 2011 with a concert in Jonesboro, which included Kris Kristofferson.
 Willie would perform the second year, with a dedication ceremony of the home eventually held in 2014.

-The preserving of the Cash home and placing a statue of he and Bates in Washington are by far my favorite stories to have covered during my long career.
+The preservation of the Cash home and placing a statue of he and Bates in Washington are, by far, my favorite stories to have covered during my long career.